Correlation functions of non-Markovian systems out of equilibrium: Analytical expressions beyond single-exponential memory: Application

 In this final section, we discuss an example illustrating that the rather generic models and corresponding correlation functions introduced before can be used to provide a simple description (fitting) of correlation functions in a real system.

 Specifically, inspired by the combined experimental-theoretical study presented in Ref.~\cite{franosch2011resonances}, we consider correlation functions of a micron-sized colloidal particle suspended in a viscous solvent.
 The colloidal particle is optically ``trapped", i.e., exposed to a confining potential.
 The focus of Ref.~\cite{franosch2011resonances} was the measurement and theoretical description of colored noise related to ``anticorrelations" in the position autocorrelation function (PACF), that is, regions of negative values of the PACF at intermediate times, as visible from the dotted line in Fig.~\ref{fig:fit}.
+We note that the experimental data of the log-scaled PACF have been extracted from \cite{franosch2011resonances} (PDF-Version) manually in the time regimes of interest, using the tool {\em WebPlotDigitizer} \cite{rohatgi2011webplotdigitizer}.

 Physically, the anticorrelations are induced by hydrodynamic backflow: the particle transfers momentum to the surrounding medium \cite{franosch2011resonances}, which generates vortices at the sphere's surface.
 These vortices then diffuse over one particle radius on a timescale $\tau_f$, which eventually leads to a backward force acting on the particle at later times \cite{kheifets2014observation}.